Magic-Meow/Magic-Meow/README.md

 # Magic-Meow
-A little fun game built with pygame and Tiled.
+A little chasing game built with pygame and Tiled. to run this game, please clone it and run main.py